 This page contains general information about traveling and sightseeing in New Zealand.
-These items below are based upon a few things the author experienced while traveling the South Island.
+These items below are based upon several activities the author experienced while traveling on the South Island.

-Tracks – In New Zealand all hiking trails are called Tracks, and people who hike these are called Tramps, and the “sport” of hiking the “Tracks” is called “Tramping”.
+Tracks – all hiking trails in New Zealand are called tracks, and people who hike these are called Tramps; the “sport” of hiking the “Tracks” is called “Tramping”.
 In other countries this same outdoor activity would be described as simply backpacking.
-There are some very well known tracks, such as some in the Mt.
-Cook area, the Rees Dart Track, and some in the Fjordland area such as the Milford Track near Milford Sound.
+Several very well known tracks in the Mt.
+Cook area include Rees Dart Track and some in the Fjordland area such as the Milford Track near Milford Sound.

 Fishing is extremely good in parts of New Zealand.
 There are many fishing guides located throughout the South Island.
 Visit this site first: www.fishing.net.nz

 Wine Tasting is very popular in the Marlborough Valley on the north part of the South Island not far from the town of Blenheim.
 Maps and guides are available at all the wineries which offer wine tasting.
 This is New Zealand’s largest wine tasting region – if you enjoy sweet wines, the Rieslings are particular good from the area.
 But the region is mostly known for their grassy and green style Sauvignon Blanc.

 The authoritative website on this region is: www.marlborough.co.nz

 Sand Flies are pesky little black flies that bite.
 They seem to congregate in certain areas near water.
 There are certain places in New Zealand that when telling friends about your trip, the sand flies will dominate your memory.
 Fortunately these areas are more isolated and are definitely not the norm.